 If you have diabetes, it’s important to visit the dentist regularly for your preventive exams and cleanings.
 Your dentist can help you watch out for the warning signs of decreased dental health and diabetes.
 These include a change in saliva, a red or swollen palate, changes in the texture of the tongue, loose teeth, colored deposits on the teeth, or signs of cavities forming.
 Because regular dental cleanings can play an important role in managing the effects of diabetes on teeth and gums, Delta Dental of Arizona offers a third cleaning benefit to diabetics.

 Research suggests that treating gum disease can help improve blood sugar control in diabetics.
-For this reason, your dentist might recommend replacing a regular cleaning for a deep cleaning.
+For this reason, your dentist might recommend replacing a regular cleaning with a deep cleaning.
 These deep cleanings could help lower your blood sugar levels (as measured by the HbA1c test)

 Other tips for keeping your oral health and overall health in check if you have diabetes include: